tagoWorks/pharmor/README.md

 ## Getting started with Pharmor
 This is the quickest way to get setup with Pharmor
 ### Downloading Pharmor
-Download the latest Pharmor compile from the releases tab and run the file.
+1. 1Download the latest Pharmor compile from the releases tab and run the file.
-This should automatically download any required libraries automatically for you.
+2. Download Tesseract OCR
+   * To use Pharmor's image text to speech you need a Optical Character Recognition software.
+Download Tesseract OCR from https://github.com/UB-Mannheim/tesseract/wiki
+   * Make sure Tesseract is in your PATH
+   * If you're stuck and need more help check out this very helpful video by JayMartMedia https://www.youtube.com/watch?v=2kWvk4C1pMo
 ### Using Pharmor
 * Provide a YouTube URL, I recommend this video to be at least 1920x1080 since Pharmor crops to the middle
 * Put all your images asending from 1 in the created "images" folder.
 (PNG, JPG, JPEG)